 Comprehensive coverage is insurance that provides you with protection in case of:

 - theft of parts of your car, such as tires and rims

 - repairs if your car is damaged by fire, hail, wind, or other natural disasters

-Essentially, this covers everything but theft of personal possessions in your vehicle and a collision.
+Essentially, this coverage covers everything but theft of personal possessions in your vehicle and a collision.

-Collision coverage comes into force if you have an accident.
-This doesn’t necessarily mean that another car has to be involved.
+Collision coverage comes into force if you have an accident, which doesn’t mean that another car has to be involved.
 If you strike a tree, sign, or pedestrian, that is when collision coverage pays up.

 How much more can I expect to pay for car insurance if I add comprehensive and collision coverage?

 The truth is that how much you pay depends on a number of factors.